FrankM1/docs/content/install/ubuntu.md

 ## What's next?

 You're all set!
 Now you can start customising your site.
-Check out our range of [tutorials](/tutorials/) or the Ghost [API documentation](/api/) depending on which page of this choose-your-own-adventure experience you'd like to subject yourself to next.
+Check out our range of [tutorials](/tutorials/) or the Qazana [API documentation](/api/) depending on which page of this choose-your-own-adventure experience you'd like to subject yourself to next.